neuropoly/gmseg/README.md

 To use this repository, you'll need to install the following requirements:

+* Clone the repository
-* Install Python requirements with `pip install pip-requirements.txt`;
+* Install Python requirements with `pip install -r pip-requirements.txt`
-* Open the Jupyter Notebook located at `notebooks` folder.
+* Open the Jupyter Notebook located at `notebooks` folder

 ## Citation
 If you use this work in your research, please cite: